DengPingFan/SINet/README.md

 and read the [manuscript](http://dpfan.net/wp-content/uploads/2020CVPROralSINetCamouflaged-Object-Detection.pdf).
 Please also cite this paper ([BibTeX](http://dpfan.net/wp-content/uploads/Camouflage.txt)) if you are using SINet or evaluation toolbox for your research!

-- Any question feel free to contact me with [E-mail](gepengai.ji@gmail.com) or create new issue in the GitHub)

 ### NEWS